 - Exhaust System

 If you are only going to make one LB7 performance upgrade, a tuner is the way to go.
 Tuners offer the best bang for the buck and can easily add over 100whp.
-Your two options for LB7 tuning are using an off-the-shelf flash tuner or getting a custom tune.
+Your two options for LB7 tuning are using an off-the-shelf flash tuner or getting some custom tunes with EFI Live.

 Custom tuning will offer the most power gains and the most refined engine performance.
 However, it is more expensive and limited than using a flash tuner.
 Custom tunes will need to be adapted and adjusted as performance upgrades are added so we generally only recommend doing it once you have all your other mods equipped.
 Additionally, if you are just looking for a bit of a performance boost and aren’t shooting for >500whp then I would recommend sticking with a handheld flash tuner.

 One additional tuning option is TCM tuning, or transmission tuning.
 Even at just 500whp it is recommended to have the automatic transmission tuned as it will not hold up for very long on those power levels without tuning.
-Unfortunately, flash tuners aren’t TCM tuning capable so this will need to be done separately.
+Unfortunately, flash tuners aren’t TCM tuning capable so this will need to be done with EFI Live.

 - 100+whp and 300+wtq gains possible